paytonrules/paytonrules.github.io/software-development/_posts/2015-03-06-evidence-for-tdd.markdown

 This blog was going to be something completely different.

-Every week I so some trawling around the internet, looking for problems people are having that I can fix.
+Every week I do some trawling around the internet, looking for problems people are having that I can fix.
 This week I found a lot of comments like this:

 >Once a programming team has adopted a methodology it’s almost inevitable that a few members of the team, or maybe just one bully, will demand strict adherence and turn it into a religion.[^1]